BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

   }
 }
 ```
-In fact, both of the `vouts` use Bech32 addresses.
+In fact, both of the `vouts` use Bech32 addresses: your recipient and the automatically generated change address.

 But when we backtrack our `vin`, we discover that came from a legacy address.
 Because it doesn't matter:
 ```